Part V

 If you want alchemy, you need chemistry.
 Transformation unfolds in the Form Body’s biology: the nervous system, the endocrine tides, somatic memory, and the physiology of threat and safety.

-Pain applies pressure to this biology.
-Met with enough capacity and support, it forges presence.
-Met past your limits, it overwhelms the vessel—narrowing choice into rigidity, reactivity, or collapse.
+Pain still applies pressure to this biology.
+Held with enough capacity and support, it can forge presence.
+Pushed past the vessel’s limits, it narrows choice into rigidity, reactivity, or collapse.

-At the center of this lies a specific cognitive bias: the Fundamental Attribution Error.
-It is our automatic tendency to explain others’ behavior as fixed “character” while underestimating the power of the situation and the body’s physiological state.
+One bias distorts this whole descent: the Fundamental Attribution Error.
+It is our automatic tendency to explain others’ behavior as fixed “character” while underestimating the force of circumstance, history, and the body’s physiological state.

 We see someone’s irritability and label them an “angry person” instead of asking whether their nervous system is under threat.
 We do a quieter version of the same mistake inward: we judge our own lack of focus as moral failure instead of recognizing the signature of exhaustion or dysregulation.

 The biological antidote is simple and demanding: before collapsing behavior into identity, ask what state this body is in and what history it carries.
+Burnout, too, becomes clearer in that light.
 Understanding the physiology that shapes behavior lets us replace reflexive judgment with informed compassion, without discarding the guardrails of accountability.

 The Body as Landscape & Crucible

-Imagine your body as living terrain, shaped by genetics, experience, family history, story, culture, and the ways stress can echo across generations.
+Imagine your body as living terrain—weathered ground shaped by genetics, experience, family history, story, culture, and the ways stress can echo across generations.

-Here, unprocessed experience can be tempered into embodied wisdom.
+Here, unprocessed experience can be tempered into steadier breath, wider choice, and a body less ruled by old alarms.

 Wholeness has to land in flesh, or it remains a story about itself.